MicrosoftDocs/memdocs/memdocs/intune/configuration/administrative-templates-update-office.md

     At this point, the Intune policy is successfully applied to the device.

 3. Next, you can force Office to update.
 Open an Office app, such as Excel.
-Choose to update now (possibly in the **Account** menu).
+Select to update now (possibly in the **Account** menu).

     The update takes several minutes.
 You can confirm Office is trying to get the version you enter: